Worship Studies (WRSP)

 Offered: Resident and Online

 This is a study of the biblical purposes and mandate for worship according to the principles of Romans 12:1-21.
-Using materials and research gathered from this study, students are required to construct a series of Sunday School Lessons that articulate a biblical purpose and mandate for worship.
+The study of worship is viewed in light of a lifestyle of worship.

 Offered: Online